 Figure 9: Selecting three L-nodes in the car flow data set using FlowGraph to capture the main flow structure passing through the car.
-Images courtesy of Ma et al. [MWS13] ©2013 IEEE.
+Images © 2013 IEEE.
+Reprinted with kind permission from Ma et al. [MWS13] and IEEE.

-mann [JS09] introduced a directed graph representation named the ɛ-machine.
+For time-varying data visualization, Jänicke and Scheuermann [JS09] introduced a directed graph representation named the ε-machine.
 Leveraging a light-cone structure, they defined a causal state as all the required information in a given position to predict its future.
 Transition probabilities among states can be derived based on transition frequencies.
-In the ε -machine, a node represents a causal state and a directed edge connecting two nodes represents their transition probability.
-Gu and Wang [GW11] designed Trans-Graph to visualize the transition relationships in a timevarying volumetric data set.
+In the ε-machine, a node represents a causal state and a directed edge connecting two nodes represents their transition probability.
+Gu and Wang [GW11] designed TransGraph to visualize the transition relationships in a time-varying volumetric data set.
 In TransGraph, a node denotes a state, i.e., a spatiotemporal region, and a directed edge between two nodes indicates their transition probability.
-Trans-Graph organizes the states hierarchically and the resulting hierarchical graph enables relationship overview and detail exploration of a 4D time-varying volume data set in a single 2D graph view.
+TransGraph organizes the states hierarchically and the resulting hierarchical graph enables relationship overview and detail exploration of a 4D time-varying volume data set in a single 2D graph view.
 Figure 8 gives such an example.
-Gu et al. [GWP16] further applied a mining approach to obtain more insights from TransGraph and the underlying timevarying volumetric data set.
-First, they applied a graph simplification scheme to reduce visual clutter by replacing graph features (fans, connectors and cliques) with symbols.
-Second, they detected communities to recognize node groups with more frequent connections.
-Unlike a clique, a community of nodes does not require that every pair of nodes is connected by an edge.
-Instead, it places a looser restriction, so that most of the nodes in a community are adjacent to each other, but few connections exist between nodes from different communities.
-Third, they provided visual recommendations to highlight similar nodes or communities when a node or a community is selected by users.